 An introduction to the fundamentals of Arabic.
-Primary emphasis on the acquisition of basic language skills (comprehending, speaking, reading, and writing) within the context of structural principles.
+Primary emphasis on the acquisition of basic language skills (comprehending, speaking, reading, and writing) within the context of culture and civilizations.
 Secondary emphasis on the cultures where Arabic is spoken.
 Intended for beginners with no previous experience in the language.